Population structure and ageing

 The population of the EU-28 on 1 January 2018 was estimated at 512.4 million.
 Young people (0 to 14 years old) made up 15.6 % of the EU-28’s population (see Table 1), while persons considered to be of working age (15 to 64 years old) accounted for 64.7 % of the population.
 Older persons (aged 65 or over) had a 19.7 % share (an increase of 0.3 percentage points compared with the previous year and an increase of 2.6 percentage points compared with 10 years earlier).

-The median age of the EU-28’s population was 42.4 years on 1 January 2015.
-This means that half of the EU-28’s population was older than 42.4 years, while half was younger.
-Across the EU Member States the median age ranged between 36.4 years in Ireland and 45.9 years in Germany, confirming the relatively young and relatively old population structures recorded in each of these two Member States.
-The median age recorded in Turkey (30.7 years), Albania (35.6 years) as well as Iceland (35.8 years) in 2015 was lower than in any of the EU Member States.
-Albania also had a low median age (36.7 years) and further experienced the biggest increase in the median age in the past 10 years: an increase of 25.4 % (or 7.2 years, from 28.4 years in 2005 to 35.6 in 2015).
+The median age of the EU-28’s population was 42.6 years on 1 January 2016 (see Figure 2).
+This means that half of the EU-28’s population was older than 42.6 years, while half was younger.
+Across the EU Member States the median age ranged between 36.6 years in Ireland and 45.8 years in Germany, confirming the relatively young and relatively old population structures recorded in each of these two Member States.
+The median age recorded in Turkey (31.1 years), as well as Iceland (36.1 years) in 2016 was lower than in any of the EU Member States.
+Albania also had a low median age (36.7 years) and further experienced the biggest increase in the median age over the past 10 years: this raised of 27.9 % (or 8 years, from 28.7 years in 2006 to 36.7 in 2016).

 The median age in the EU-28 increased by 2.7 years (on average, by 0.3 years per annum) between 2008 and 2018, rising from 40.4 years to 43.1 years.
 It increased in all of the EU Member States, rising by 4.0 or more years in Portugal, Spain, Greece and Lithuania, except in Sweden, where it remained stable (40.6 years).
 Albania experienced the biggest increase in the median age over the past 10 years: this raised by 18.8 % (or 5.7 years, from 30.4 years in 2008 to 36.1 in 2018) (see Figure 2).